 Tina and Milo are stoats representing Cortina and Milano.
 Tina has a white coat for the Olympic Games.
 Milo has a brown coat for the Paralympic Games.

 The 2026 Winter Olympics promise thrilling competition across 16 sports with ski mountaineering’s exciting debut.
-Mark your calendar for February 6-22, 2026 to witness history in Italy.
+The games run through February 22, 2026 to witness history in Italy.